fatbardhfeta/SuperResolution_for_in-field_weed_images/models/hat/README.md

 ## How To Train
 - Refer to `./options/train` for the configuration file of the model to train.
 - Preparation of training data can refer to [this page](https://github.com/XPixelGroup/BasicSR/blob/master/docs/DatasetPreparation.md).
-ImageNet dataset can be downloaded at the [official website](https://image-net.org/challenges/LSVRC/2012/2012-downloads.php).
+I

-- The training command is like
+- The training command can be like:
 ```
 CUDA_VISIBLE_DEVICES=0,1,2,3,4,5,6,7 python -m torch.distributed.launch --nproc_per_node=8 --master_port=4321 hat/train.py -opt options/train/train_HAT_SRx2_from_scratch.yml --launcher pytorch
 ```